 Environmental risk screening criteria (such as desktop screening tools) and early engagement with state and federal wildlife agencies are integrated into business development and procurement practices to ensure environmental risks are understood and addressed before material decisions begin.

-Projects prioritize environmental impact minimization and mitigation measures after the project has been sited and/or shortlisted for consideration.
 Projects with moderate-to-high probability of significant adverse impacts that cannot be appropriately mitigated as determined by a broad consensus of wildlife professionals are abandoned/disqualified early in the process.